Inflatable Hot Tub Electricity Costs

 How much electricity does an inflatable hot tub use?

-In brief, it costs $20-150 per month to operate an inflatable hot tub.
-Read on:
+In brief, it costs $20-200 per month to operate an inflatable hot tub.
+A cover will reduce your electricity costs by about 20%.

 Depending where you live, electricity costs $0.08 to $0.50 per kilowatt-hour.
 So if your electricity is expensive (like where I live), your hot tub may cost: